Becoming a Pastoral Leader in

 Practical requirements for pastoral leaders include:

-• Confirmed communicant in good standing in the Episcopal Church
+• Being a confirmed communicant in good standing in the Episcopal Church

-• Engagement in church life, including worship and stewardship, for at least one year
+• Engagement in the life of the congregation, including worship and stewardship, for at least one year

 • Completion of successful background screening

-The process outlined below is intended to help the bishop and canon for mission and operations get to know more about you, your faith journey, and your decision to take this step.
+The pastoral leader application process opens March 1 and closes July 31.
+Formation for pastoral leaders begins in late August and continues through the month of May.
+The application is intended to help the Bishop and Canon for Formation & Pastoral Care get to know more about you, your faith journey, and your decision to take this step.

-There are four main steps to the application process:
+There are four steps to the application process:

-2. Obtain vestry/bishop’s committee approval to proceed with the pastoral leader application with intent to serve in your current congregation.
-This can be in the form of an email or letter attached to an email, and should be sent to Missioner Tracy Methe, tracy@episcopalcolorado.org.
+1. The vestry/bishop’s committee provides support for the seeker to proceed with the pastoral leader application.
+A statement of support can be in the form of an email or letter attached to an email and should be sent to Missioner Tracy Methe, tracy@episcopalcolorado.org.
+Once this letter is received, the applicant will receive a link to the online application.

 The application will ask you for the following information: